 - Any emergency orders, such as digging damage to our facilities.

-When soft surface restoration is complete, our crew places surface restoration completion flags on the affected area.
+When soft surface restoration is complete, our crew places surface restoration completion signs on the affected area.
 This indicates that the seed or sod restoration (whichever you purchased) is completed.
-The flag also provides a phone number for follow up questions.
+The sign also provides a phone number for follow up questions.

 Seed or sod restoration timeframe